Functions

 su2_block(size::Int, position::Int, angles::NTuple{3,Float64})

-Embed a 2×2 SU(2) rotation defined by Euler angles (α, β, γ) into an size × size identity matrix, acting on rows/cols position and position+1.
+Embed a 2×2 SU(2) rotation defined by Euler angles (α, β, γ) into a size × size identity matrix.

 source